 Few things say “summer” like a day at the beach.
 But before you frolic in the waves, don’t forget to secure your valuables, including keys, wallets and phones.

 These things can protect your valuables from water, or keep them from being lost.
 But keeping them away from thieves is trickier.
-You could try a lock-safe bag, but determined thieves are tough to stop.

 3. Traveling at peak times

-The crest of summer travel is from Memorial Day to Labor Day, during which fares to most U.S., Canadian and European destinations are at their peak.
-Three-day weekends around summer holidays like Memorial Day or the Fourth of July are particularly expensive times to fly.
+“The crest of summer travel is from Memorial Day to Labor Day, during which fares to most U.S., Canadian and European destinations are at their peak.
+Three-day weekends around summer holidays like Memorial Day or the Fourth of July are particularly expensive times to fly.”

-4. Skipping your car’s pre-roadtrip checkup
+4. Skipping your car’s pre-road trip checkup

 5. Paying for insurance you don’t need